Pennsylvania Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Pennsylvania, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
 Pennsylvania is one of several states that have adopted special rules (known as Amazon laws) applicable to larger online sellers.

 The General Rule: Physical Presence in the State

 The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
 The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
 North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
 Generally speaking, physical presence means having: